pawelrapacz/daterem-console/README.md

 ### Converting reminders
-Some day you might want to change one time reminder to annual one, then you can use `-e` option:
+Some day you might want to change one time reminder to an annual reminder, then you can use `-e` option:
 <pre><code>daterem -e 1</code></pre>
-This option can also be used with `--new`, when used this way forces the reminder to be annual:
+This option can also be used with `--new`, when used this way it forces the reminder to be annual:
 <pre><code>daterem -e --new 01.01.2022 "some awesome title" "some awesome description"</code></pre>
 Despite the year specified created reminder is annual.
 You can see it after using `--list` option.
 <pre>